rafaelcmarques/rafaelcmarques/README.md

 - *🎓 I have a bachelor’s degree in Information System*

-- *💻 I’m currently studying Web Development at [Rocketseat](https://github.com/rocketseat-education) 🚀*
+- *💻 I’m a Web Developer with a passion for building web applications.
+I am proficient JavaScript, React and NodeJs.

 - *🗣️ I'm bilingual in Portuguese and English*

 <br/>